The Complex Structures on $S^{2n}$

-An almost complex structure $J$ on a differentiable manifold is an endomorphism $J\colon\; TM\to TM$ of the tangent bundle such that $J^2=-1$.
-It is known [2] that the only sphere admitting such structures are $S^2$ and $S^6$.
-These can also be proved as follows.
+An almost complex structure $J$ on a differentiable manifold is an endomorphism of the tangent bundle $TM$ such that $J^2=-1$.
+It is known [2] that the only sphere admitting such structures are $S^2$ and $S^6$, see also Theorem 10.4.7 of [11] where the index theorem is used.